Deekshikarns/Blood_Donation_Management_System/README.md

 7.Run the Application: Place the project directory in the htdocs folder of your XAMPP installation.
 Open your web browser and navigate to http://localhost/Blood-donation-management-system.
 # usage
 1.Admin Login:
-    Navigate to the admin login page.
+•Navigate to the admin login page.
-    Use the following credentials to log in as an admin:
+•Use the following credentials to log in as an admin:
-    Username: admin
+•Username: admin
-    Password: password
+•Password: password
 2.Manage Donors:
-    Add, edit, and delete donor information.
+•Add, edit, and delete donor information.
-    Record new blood donations.
+•Record new blood donations.
 3.Manage Recipients:
-    Add, edit, and delete recipient information.
+•Add, edit, and delete recipient information.
-    Record blood transfusions.
+•Record blood transfusions.
 4.Search Blood Types: Search for available blood types and donors.
 # Database
 1.admin: Stores admin login information.